-- Pneumococcal Disease: This is a bacterial infection and is the leading cause of pneumonia the world's biggest killer of children under five years of age.
-WHO estimates that more than 500 thousand young children die each year from pneumococcal infection, with the vast majority of these deaths occurring in developing countries.
-In addition to pneumonia, pneumococcal disease is also responsible for meningitis, which can leave survivors with permanent disabilities, including mental retardation and seizures. - Hepatitis B: This is a viral infection which claims more than 880 thousand lives every year, through chronic or acute liver infections.
-Babies and young children are most at risk, with the virus often passing from mother to child before or shortly after birth, and putting victims at high risk of death from cirrhosis of the liver and liver cancer in later life.
+- Pneumococcal Disease: This is a bacterial infection and is the leading cause of pneumonia, which kills more children each year than any other disease.
+It is the single largest infectious cause of death in children worldwide, killing more than 800 thousand children aged under five in 2017 alone.
+Most of these deaths occur in developing countries.
+The bacterium that causes pneumococcal disease can also cause meningitis, which often leaves survivors with permanent disabilities, including mental retardation and seizures. - Hepatitis B: This is a viral infection which claims more than 880 thousand lives every year, through chronic or acute liver infections.
+Babies and young children are most at risk, with the virus often passing from mother to child before or shortly after birth and putting victims at high risk of death from cirrhosis of the liver and liver cancer in later life.
 More than 250 million people worldwide are chronically infected with hepatitis B. - Haemophilus Influenzae Type B ("Hib"): This is a bacterial infection which causes meningitis and pneumonia.
 It is considered the third biggest cause of vaccine-preventable death in children under five years of age.
 It is estimated that Hib accounts for approximately 200 thousand child deaths every year, most of them in low-income countries.
-The majority of survivors suffer paralysis, deafness, mental retardation and learning disabilities. - Diphtheria: This is a bacterial infection transmitted from person to person through close physical and respiratory contact.
+Most survivors suffer paralysis, deafness, mental retardation and learning disabilities. - Diphtheria: This is a bacterial infection transmitted from person to person through close physical and respiratory contact.
 The disease can be fatal.
-Death occurs in 5% to 10% of those infected, mainly in children under five years of age. - Tetanus: Also known as lockjaw, tetanus is a bacterial infection.
-Tetanus affects new-born babies and their mothers, usually as a result of unsafe delivery in unhygienic conditions, often without skilled birth attendants. - Pertussis: Also known as whooping cough, pertussis is a disease of the respiratory tract caused by bacteria that live in the mouth, nose, and throat.
+Death occurs in 5% to 10% of those infected, mainly in children under five years of age.

+- Tetanus: Also known as lockjaw, tetanus is a bacterial infection.
+Tetanus affects new-born babies and their mothers, usually because of unsafe delivery in unhygienic conditions, often without skilled birth attendants. - Pertussis: Also known as whooping cough, pertussis is a disease of the respiratory tract caused by bacteria that live in the mouth, nose, and throat.
 Many children who contract pertussis have coughing spells that last four to eight weeks.
-The disease is most dangerous in infants. - Yellow Fever: As an acute viral haemorrhagic disease transmitted by mosquitoes, yellow fever causes devastating epidemics in areas where infected mosquitoes can come in contact with non-immunised populations.
+The disease is most dangerous in infants. - Yellow Fever: As an acute viral haemorrhagic disease transmitted by mosquitoes, yellow fever causes devastating epidemics in areas where people who are not vaccinated are exposed to infected mosquitoes.
 Up to 50% of people severely affected by yellow fever will die.
 Yellow fever virus poses the greatest threat to 900 million people in Africa, Central and South America.
 Together, deforestation, urbanisation, climate change and low population immunity have contributed to its re-emergence since the 1980s. - Measles: This is a highly contagious virus, whose symptoms include a high fever, severe skin rash, and a cough.
 Because it is so contagious, measles remains a significant threat to child health even in those areas where the rates of measles are reduced.
 By weakening the immune system, measles can also lead to other health problems such as pneumonia, blindness, diarrhoea, and encephalitis. - Rotavirus: This virus is the leading cause of severe and fatal diarrhoea in children under five years of age.
 More than 500 thousand children under five die from diarrhoeal disease each year.
 Nearly every child in the world will suffer a rotavirus infection by their third birthday.
 While rotavirus infects children in every country, more than 95% of rotavirus deaths occur in low-income countries in Africa and Asia, where access to treatment for severe rotavirus-related diarrhoea is limited or unavailable.